fredrabelo/newsql-ssb-vs-ft/README.md

-# newsql-ssb-vs-ft
+# SSB star schema vs flat table

 Repository with source code for the paper:
-NewSQL Data Warehouse: an analysis of cloud distributed databases as a service for analytical applications by Fred Rabelo Ferreira, Robson Fidalgo
+A performance analysis for efficient schema design in cloud-based distributed data warehouses by Fred Rabelo Ferreira, Robson Fidalgo
 Center of Informatics (CIn) of the Federal University of Pernambuco (UFPE).
-2023
+2024